Back to Blog

 5. Improper Output Handling

-When backend systems are exposed due to an LLM output being accepted and passed downstream without sufficient validation, sanitization and handling.
+When backend systems are exposed due to an LLM output being accepted and passed downstream without sufficient validation, sanitization, and handling.
 Potential consequences of exploitation include XSS and CSRF in web browsers and SSRF, privilege escalation, and remote code execution on backend systems.

 Prevention and mitigation: